KeyanSong/431-2018/slides/class17/README.md

 The [Course Calendar](https://github.com/THOMASELOVE/431-2018/blob/master/calendar.md) is the final word on all deadlines.

-## Course Project Survey, Survey Comparison Plan, Codebook and The Data You Will Receive
+## Course Project Survey: Tasks D and E, Codebook, and Data You'll Receive Next Week

 You will complete two Google Forms by noon on Friday 2018-11-02.
 These are Task D ([the Survey Comparison Plan](http://bit.ly/431-2018-survey-comparison-plan-taskD)) and Task E ([actually taking the Survey](http://bit.ly/431-2018-survey)).